-Kristine Quinby M.Ed., BCBA – Founder, President & CEO
+Kristine Quinby M.Ed., LBS, BCBA – Founder, President & CEO

 Kristine Quinby founded Potential Inc. in 2006.
 She is a Board-Certified Behavior Analyst with certification in Pennsylvania for elementary education and special education, and in New Jersey for elementary education.
 She has worked with individuals with special needs as a Case Manager, Unit Supervisor in a Residential Treatment Facility, Therapeutic Support Staff, Teacher, and Classroom Aid.

-She has served as an independent Consultant to families and school districts for more than nine years.
-Kristine is a Board Member on the Pennsylvania Association Council for Exceptional Children (PACEC) and has presented PACEC workshops on developmental and age appropriate practices for children on the Autism Spectrum and on reducing problem behavior in the classroom through positive reinforcement.
-She is a member of the Council for Exceptional Children, Association for Behavior Analysis, and the Autism Society of America.
+She has also served as an independent Consultant to families and school districts.
+Kristine has been a Board Member on the Pennsylvania Association Council for Exceptional Children (PACEC) and has presented PACEC workshops on developmental and age appropriate practices for children on the Autism Spectrum and on reducing problem behavior in the classroom through positive reinforcement.
+She is a member of the Council for Exceptional Children, Association for Behavior Analysis, and the ABA in PA Initiative.

 Monica Darling – Board Chair